Short Bio

 - When Data Fades: Data Investment, Depreciation, and Firm Market Value (w.
 Prasanna Tambe).

 - The Power of Market: Policy Reforms and Innovation in Chinese Pharma Sector (w.
-Tianli Xia).
+Panle Barwick & Tianli Xia).

 Teaching